nmmmnu/HM4/README.md

 [Differential files: their application to the maintenance of large databases - University of Minnesota, Minneapolis]

+---
+### LSM compaction.

-When database works, many disktables will be created.
-This will slow down the reads very much.
+When database works, many disktables are created and this will slow down the reads very much.

 By this reason disktables must be merged.

 Because disktables are read only, merge can be implemented as separate user space process.

-For read only databases you may choose not to start it at all.
+Unlike Cassandra, it is your responcibility to run the process yourself.

-Unlike Apache Cassandra, there are a way to compact several tables into single file.
+Unlike Apache Cassandra, there are a safe way to compact several tables into single file.

-However this will complicate the things and probably only basic two table merge will be implemented.
+---
+### List of software.

+- db_net	- server
+- db_builder	- create DiskTable(s) from tab delimited file
+- db_logger	- create bin-log from tab delimited file - similar to **db_builder**, but not very usable
+- db_replay	- create DiskTable(s) from binlog
+- db_mkbtree	- create btree to existing DiskTable for much faster access
+- db_file	- reads DiskTable or LSM
+- db_merge	- merge DiskTable(s)